 You must provide documentation of on-time rental payments for the last 12 months.
-Your NACA Counselor will require verification of your on-time rental payment history, so it is best that you pay your rent by check or electronic bank transfer.
-This ensures that withdrawals for rent should be accurately identified on your bank statements.
-To verify payments, your current landlord can complete a NACA Rental Verification Form (available through NACA).
+Your NACA Counselor will require verification of your on-time rental payment history, so it is best that you pay your rent by check or electronic bank transfer and be consistent in the method of paying rent.
+This ensures that withdrawals for rent are accurately identified in your bank data/statements.
+To verify payments, your current landlord can complete a NACA Rental Verification Form sent directly from NACA to your landlord.
 Alternatively, you can provide NACA with a copy of the lease agreement and 12 months of cancelled checks, or other documentation that shows proof of payment, such as copies of the money orders with a matching bank statement withdrawal.
 Note that if you are related to your landlord or plan to purchase the house you currently live in, you must provide 12 months of cancelled checks.
 In the event of any differences between your residential history and what shows up on your credit report or landlord information, be prepared to provide a written explanation.

 NACA acknowledges that there are circumstances when you might not be obligated to pay rent because of a legitimate dispute with the landlord.
 In such a case, you must explain how the rent payments were used and provide documentation of the dispute and the steps you have taken to resolve it.
-While there might be situations leading to early termination of the lease, NACA will not offer legal counsel on resolving any lease dispute, and you should not request or accept any such counsel.
+While there might be situations leading to early termination of the lease, NACA will not offer legal counsel on resolving any lease dispute, and you should seek or accept legal counsel from an attorney specialized in landlord/ tenant law.
+Your NACA Counselor can refer you to a legal aid organization that charges a reduced or no fee, if you cannot afford an attorney.
 It is advisable to seek guidance and support from local Legal Aid agencies, attorneys, or others for advice and assistance.